Family Law Report - 9 Issues of Family Separation

 If separating parents are unable to agree upon these issues, then Family Relationship Counselling can assist.

-Alternatively, we can assist you and can take these issues up on your behalf with your ex-partner or their lawyer to reach an agreement.
+Alternatively, we can assist you by taking these issues up on your behalf with your ex-partner or their lawyer to reach an agreement.
 If you are at loggerheads and mediation does not assist, we can apply to the Court for Orders and a determination about what should happen.

 We can also apply urgently to the Court for Orders where we consider you are in physical or emotional danger; where there is family violence; or where a child has been taken away by your ex-partner (the other parent) and you are unaware of their whereabouts.